RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

 I wanted to say thanks to
 - MaciASL, Bootloader, InsanelyMac, TonyMac0Sx86
 - Rehabman Repo (Rehabman was the one who helped me a lot!).
+- conradolpz (for the sleep, changes in BIOs)

 Without you guys, I will never get stable hackintosh.